ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ## **Coding**

 Coding is a way of analysing that can be applied to all sorts of data and is not focused on a specific method of data collection.
 Coding is not the only way of analysing data, but it is the most prominent one, if the data results from observations, interviews, or review of documents.
-Dörney points out that “Most research texts would confirm that regardless of the specific methodology followed, qualitative data analysis invariably starts with coding.”
+Dörney points out that:
+> “Most research texts would confirm that regardless of the specific methodology followed, qualitative data analysis invariably starts with coding.”
 (2007, p.
 250).
-But, he also recognises that this statement is partially true, because usually a considerable amount of analysis has already taken place when we begin the actual coding process.
+But, he also recognizes that this statement is partially true, because usually a considerable amount of analysis has already taken place when we begin the actual coding process.
 This first stage, often called ‘pre-coding’, involves reading and reading the texts (i.e. transcripts, documents, etc.), reflecting on them, and noting down our thoughts in journal entries and memos.
 These pre-coding reflections shape our thinking about data and influence the way we will go about coding.

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/v8RlbqcR0RI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>